boriss3D/Service-aggregating-events/README.md

 ## User login

-Login form containing login(email) and password checkboxes.
+Login form containing login(email) and password.
 Logging in using Spring Security.
 After the user has successfully logged in, he/she will be redirected to the home page.
-Here instead of the login/register buttons, information such as: "Logged in as "email"" will be displayed.
+Here instead of the login/register buttons, information such as: "Logged in as 'user email'" will be displayed.

 ## Adding a new event

 The event has the following:
-Title - the field cannot be empty or contain only white characters, dates from/to - mandatory, a description - a minimum of 20 characters.
+Title - the field cannot be empty or contain only white characters.
-Ability to upload an image to the event.
+Dates from/to - mandatory.
+Description - a minimum of 20 characters.
+Link to event's image - can be skipped.
-The event is associated with the user who adds it.
+The event will be associated with the user who adds it.

-## Editing an event
+## Editing/Deleting an event

-An additional page that will allow user to edit the created event.
+An additional page that will allow to edit/delete the created event.
-Only the owner of the event can edit it.
+Only the owner of the event can edit or delete it.
-The edit option will appear on the event details page and My events page.
+These options will appear on the event's details page and My events page.

 ## List of events

 In the central part of the webpage, a list of all current events is placed.
 Each element of the list contains:
-Highlighted header with the title of the event, dates from/to the event, the first 50 characters of the description.
+Highlighted header with the title of the event.
+Dates from/to the event.
+The first 50 characters of the description.

-Events is sorted in chronological order.
+Events are sorted in chronological order.

 ## Event search engine

 The form containing at the top of the home page:
 Text field for entering the phrase, dropdown field: future, ongoing and future, and all, the "search" button.
-The entered phrase will be searched in the events titles.
+The entered phrase will be searched in the stored events titles.
 Search results will be placed on a separate page, in the same layout as on the home page.
 The search results page will also have a search form same as on the home page.
 Its fields will be set according to the currently selected criteria.